I got out of the Army in

 those years I lived with a couple who were like a

-sister to me.
+brother and sister to me.
 John and Pam (Squeeze and Pang) were some of

 the